boudicca-events/boudicca.events/ARCH.md

 ### EventCollectors

-The EventCollectors job is to gather event data, enrich them, and then send them to the EventDB.
+The EventCollectors job is to gather event data, enrich them by calling the Enrichers (see below), and then send them to the EventDB.

 ### The Core